Questions? We're always open. 📞

 What Restaurant Renovation Financing Covers

-- Dining room remodels — flooring, lighting, furniture, decor, and layout changes that refresh the guest experience
+• Dining room remodels — Think flooring, lighting, furniture, decor, and layout tweaks to revitalize the guest experience.

-- Kitchen upgrades — ventilation, gas lines, new equipment positioning, and workflow improvements that increase kitchen efficiency
+• Kitchen upgrades — Improving efficiency with better ventilation, properly placed gas lines, new equipment, and workflow enhancements.

-- Technology upgrades — digital menu boards, self-service kiosks, updated POS systems, and kitchen display systems
+• Technology upgrades — Investing in digital menu boards, self-service kiosks, shiny new POS systems, and kitchen display systems.

-- Compliance work — ADA accessibility, fire code updates, and health department requirement upgrades
+• Compliance work — ADA accessibility, updating fire codes, and meeting revised health department requirements.

-REIL Capital offers renovation financing from $20,000 to $2 million.
-Funds can be disbursed in stages aligned with your construction timeline, so you are not paying interest on capital you have not yet deployed.
+REIL Capital offers renovation financing ranging from $20,000 to $2 million.
+The funds can be allocated in phases that match your construction schedule, so you won't be paying interest on money you haven't put to use yet.

 Restaurant Franchise Financing

-Restaurant franchise financing helps entrepreneurs open franchise locations for established brands.
-Franchise fees alone range from $10,000 to $100,000 depending on the brand, and total startup costs including buildout, equipment, inventory, and working capital typically fall between $250,000 and $2 million for a single unit.
+Restaurant franchise financing is the key that helps entrepreneurs open franchise locations for well-known brands.
+We're talking franchise fees that range from $10,000 to $100,000, depending on the brand.
+But that's just the start—total startup costs, including everything from buildout to equipment and inventory, usually land between $250,000 and $2 million for just one unit.

-Franchise financing has a structural advantage over independent restaurant financing: lenders can evaluate the franchisor's system-wide performance data, failure rates, and unit economics rather than relying solely on the individual operator's projections.
-This often translates to better approval rates and terms.
+Here's the thing about franchise financing: it's got a leg up on independent restaurant financing.
+Why?
+Lenders can assess the franchisor's system-wide performance data, including failure rates and unit economics, instead of just focusing on the individual operator's numbers.
+That often leads to better approval rates and more favorable terms.

 What Franchise Financing Covers

-- Franchise fee — the initial fee paid to the franchisor for the right to operate under their brand
+• Franchise fee — this is what you pay upfront to the franchisor for the privilege of operating under their brand

-- Buildout and construction — meeting the franchisor's design standards and specifications
+• Buildout and construction — you need to meet the franchisor's specific design standards and specifications

-- Equipment package — franchise-specified kitchen equipment, signage, and technology
+• Equipment package — includes franchise-required kitchen equipment, signage, and tech

-- Initial inventory and supplies — opening stock of food, beverages, and packaging
+• Initial inventory and supplies — the opening stock of food, drinks, and packaging you'll need

-- Working capital — 3-6 months of operating expenses to cover the ramp-up period before reaching profitability
+• Working capital — plan for 3-6 months of operating expenses to get through the initial ramp-up until you hit profitability

-REIL Capital works with franchisees across dozens of restaurant brands.
-Our approval process combines your personal financial profile with the franchise system's track record to deliver competitive terms and fast funding.
+REIL Capital partners with franchisees across a wide array of restaurant brands.
+Our approval process blends your personal financial profile with the franchise system's performance history to offer competitive terms and fast funding.

 Restaurant Cash Advance and Same-Day Funding

-A merchant cash advance (MCA) is not a loan.
-Instead, a funding company purchases a portion of your future credit card receipts at a discount.
-Repayment happens automatically as a small percentage of each day's card transactions.
-On busy days you repay more; on slow days you repay less.
-There are no fixed monthly payments and no collateral required beyond your card processing volume.
+So, what's a merchant cash advance (MCA)?
+It's not your typical loan.
+Instead, a funder buys a slice of your future credit card sales at a discount.
+The repayment?
+It happens automatically, with a small cut from each day's card transactions.
+When business is booming, more gets repaid.
+On quieter days, less is deducted.
+There are no monthly payment schedules or collateral requirements beyond your card processing volume.

-REIL Capital can fund restaurant cash advances from $5,000 to $500,000 with approval in as little as 4 hours.
-If your restaurant processes at least $10,000 per month in credit card sales, you likely qualify.
+REIL Capital can provide restaurant cash advances ranging from $5,000 to $500,000, with approvals possible in just 4 hours.
+If your restaurant processes at least $10,000 monthly in credit card sales, chances are you'll qualify.

 Can't find the answer you need?

-Restaurants are one of several industries we specialize in.
-See how our financing programs adapt to the unique cash flow patterns of different business sectors.
+Among the industries we specialize in, restaurants stand out.
+Discover how our financing programs adjust to the distinctive cash flow trends across various business sectors.